Wik Peoples v Queensland: The Wik peoples

 The Wik peoples are a grouping of Aboriginal Australians who reside in north-eastern Australia.
 They live in an area on the western Cape York Peninsula between 11° 40' and 14° 50' south latitude.
 The group comprises the peoples of Wik-Ompom, Wik-Mungkana, Wik-Paacha, Wik-Thinta, Wik-Ngathara, Wik-Epa, Wik-Me'anha, Wik-Nganthara, Wik-Nganychara, and Wik-Liyanh.
 Their traditional lands centre around the Archer River and the Edward River.
 The term Wik actually means "speech" or "language" in the Aboriginal languages of the region.

 The Wik people have previously litigated native title-type claims.
 In 1975, part of the Aboriginal reserve at Aurukun created in 1957 had been excised by the Queensland Government for a bauxite mining lease.
-The lease was granted to the Commonwealth Aluminium Corporation Pty Limited (Comalco) through a special Act of Parliament called the Aurukun Associates Act 1975 (Qld).
+The lease was granted to the Commonwealth Aluminium Corporation Pty Limited (Comalco) through a special act of Parliament, the Aurukun Associates Act 1975 (Qld).
 There was an initial win in the Supreme Court of Queensland against the lease.
 However, an appeal to the Privy Council in London led to the decision being overturned.

 In the 1970s, the then-Aboriginal Development Commission attempted to purchase part of a pastoral lease.
 This lease was over part of traditional lands used by the "Winchanam" clan.
 The Bjelke-Petersen government refused to allow the purchase of the lease.
 A challenge in the High Court ensued, and the action was won by the corporation.
 However, the Queensland Government frustrated the decision by declaring the land a national park.

 Basis of the Wik claim

-The Wik people and the Thayorre people claimed to be the holders of native titles over two areas of land.
+The Wik people and the Thaayorre people claimed to be the holders of native titles over two areas of land.
 The first is known as "Holroyd River Holding" and the other is known as "Michellton Pastoral Leases."
 Their claim before the court was on the basis that their native title was not extinguished by the granting of the various leases over the land.
 They asserted that their native title rights continued and co-existed with the pastoral lease.
 The Wik Peoples also claimed declarations, which challenged the validity of the Special Bauxite Mining Leases which had been granted by the Queensland Government pursuant to the Commonwealth Aluminium Corporation Pty Limited Agreement Act 1957 (Qld) and the Aurukun Associates Agreement Act 1975 (Qld).
 These claims were brought before the commencement of the Native Title Act 1993 (Cth), came into operation.
 That law came into being because of the High Court’s decision in Mabo v Queensland (No 2).